lifecompanionaac/lifecompanion/documentation/DEV.md

 **This part is meant to be read by official developpers and is not needed by anyone who just want to contribute.**

 All task bellow are depending on a destination environment and should be run with `-Penv=dev` or `-Penv=prod` argument (on Gradle task) if you want to target other env. than local.
+Content of the task should also be adapted to destination env (e.g. tags)

 Creating updates depends on custom Gradle task and plugin, all located in *lifecompanion/buildSrc*

+Most of this logic in implemented with [GitHub actions on official repository](.github/workflows) so these tasks are not run on developer env.

 ### Create LifeCompanion update

-*When file are too big for direct upload during update (e.g. image zips, file > 100 MB), file should be uploaded manually in file storage and then linked with `-presetStorageIds`*
+*When file are too big for direct upload during update (e.g. image zips, file > 100 MB), file should be uploaded manually in file storage and then linked with `PRESET_STORAGE_IDS` in `PublishApplicationTask`*

 1. Check `lifecompanion.app.version` in *lifecompanion/gradle.properties*
 1. Check `visibility` in *lifecompanion/gradle.properties*, it can be PREVIEW, PUBLISHED or HIDDEN
 1. Check path for file to unzip : `TO_UNZIP_PATH` in *PublishApplicationTask*
 1. Check path for file with manual storage : `PRESET_STORAGE_IDS` in *PublishApplicationTask*
-1. Commit and tag repo with **lifecompanion/lc-app/X.X.X**
+1. Commit and tag repo with **lifecompanion/lc-app/X.X.X-prod**
-1. Run `gradle :lc-app:publishApplication -Penv=prod` in **lifecompanion** with `-Penv=prod` filled with your targeted env
+1. Run `gradlew :lc-app:publishApplication -Penv=prod` in **lifecompanion**

 ### Create LifeCompanion installer update